compoundingeffects/bigpictureschool/civil_procedure.md

         - **Why it matters**: These documents clearly lay out the claims and defenses, so everyone knows what the dispute is about.

     - **Discovery**:
         - **What it is**: This phase allows both sides to gather evidence from each other before trial.
-        - **Tools of discovery**: Examples include depositions (witness interviews under oath), interrogatories (written questions), and requests for documents.
+Tools of discovery include depositions (witness interviews under oath), interrogatories (written questions), and requests for documents.
         - **Why it matters**: This prevents surprises at trial by making sure both sides know what evidence the other has.
 It also encourages settlements when facts are clearly laid out.

     - **Pre-Trial motions and conferences**: